Registration Information for Restricted Undergraduate Classes

 GU4911, GU4913, GU4918, GU4921, and GU4950 Senior Seminars in Economics

 GU4280 Corporate Finance (all sections)

 Corporate finance is a required course for the financial economics major.
 Demand for this course regularly exceeds the supply of seats.
 Thus priority in registration is given first to financial economics majors.
-After these seating the financial economics majors, the remaining seats are allocated to students from the engineering school and undergraduate majors in economics from CC, GS and BC.
+After seating the financial economics majors, the remaining seats are allocated to students from the engineering school and undergraduate majors in economics from CC, GS and BC.
 With the exception of graduate students from the engineering school who are approved by IEOR, no graduate students may take GU4280.
 Registration is also closed to students from any school other than CC, GS, BC and EN.
 Details about registering for this class are below.

 How to Register

 GU4280 is closed to registration.
 All interested students from CC, GS, BC and EN must register online for the wait list for this course.

 In the initial round of registration, students will be admitted to the class from the wait list according to the priorities outlined below.
 After the initial round of registration, as students drop the course, new students will be admitted automatically from the wait list in order.

 The first 40 seats in each section are set aside for DECLARED Financial Economics (FE) majors.
 If fewer than 40 FE majors are on the wait list, then the remaining seats will be available for non-FE majors on the wait list.
 If more than 40 FE majors are on the wait list, then only the first 40 will be admitted.
 The remaining FE majors will join the general population of students on the wait list and will be admitted in the order as seats become available.